-Great, I liked the articulation of the two in terms of a structured SQL based approach, naturally lends itself to a warehouse, and that’s where you’re going to get the most efficiency and performance, whereas a more… A newer kind of use cases that requires the flexibility of data, and more interactive data engineering will lend themselves to the data lake.
+Great, I liked the articulation of the two in terms of a structured SQL based approach, which naturally lends itself to a warehouse, and that’s where you’re going to get the most efficiency and performance, whereas a more… A newer kind of use cases that require the flexibility of data, and more interactive data engineering will lend themselves to the data lake.

 Utpal Bhatt (35:06):

 So, I saw a question, somebody posted in our chat, as well, which is a really good question.
 I know a lot of our listeners are grappling with this one.
 As the market gets louder, and louder in terms of a drumbeat for one or the other approach, and the overlap.
-What are some of the anti-patterns with data lakes, and data warehouse?
-In other words, at what point, let’s say, if you were to try using one for a use case that it’s not meant for, or suited for, what are some of the perils of doing that?
-And how does it manifest from a practitioners point of view?
+What are some of the anti-patterns with data lakes, and data warehouses?
+In other words, at what point, let’s say if you were to try using one for a use case that it’s not meant for, or suited for, what are some of the perils of doing that?
+And how does it manifest from a practitioner’s point of view?

 John Riewerts (35:55):